 - Salammbô, Op.
 76 (1925), film music after Gustave Flaubert’s novel, for chorus and orchestra

 - Oriane et le Prince d’Amour, Op.
 83 (1934), ballet for orchestra with chorus

 What possessed Schmitt, a French composer from the heartland of Europe near the Rhine River, to develop such a consuming interest in “all things Eastern”?

 We know that his time at the Villa Medici in Rome in the early 1900s, a result of having won the Paris Conservatory’s Prix de Rome competition, coincided with travels to the Ottoman Empire and other areas of the Eastern Mediterranean.

 And in fact, Schmitt would be an inveterate traveler his entire life, even visiting the United States in the 1930s.
 When he died in 1958, his last passport, which had been issued when he was 85 years old, contained more than 40 visa stamps — the last being for a trip the composer made to Japan in January of the year of his death.

-Recently, an interesting artifact came to light in the form of a letter written in 1941 by Schmitt to Michel de Bry, then-director of L’Académie du Disque Français.
+Regarding Schmitt’s own perspective on his “orientalist” compositions, an interesting artifact came to light recently in the form of a letter written in 1941 by Schmitt to Michel de Bry, then-director of L’Académie du Disque Français.
 In it, Schmitt gives us a glimpse of his “oriental muse” (translated from the French):

 “I love the Orient as my third homeland – without neglecting that Italy, where I lived, is the second.
 I cherish my voyages in Arabia, in Persia, in Afghanistan and other unforgettable small countries nearby, even if I am ignorant of their languages …”